 By what authority do you or your Christian pastor perform gospel ordinances, such as baptizing new believers or laying hands on someone to receive the Holy Spirit?
 Mormons often challenge Christians with this question because they believe that gospel “authority” was lost when the apostles died and that it had to be “restored” through their Prophet Joseph Smith.
 But what does the Bible say?

 In Matthew 28:18-20, Jesus told His followers, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them… .
 And surely I am with you always, to the very end of the age.”
 (NIV)

 Because Jesus holds “All authority” and has promised to be “with” Christians “always, to the very end,” how could gospel priesthood authority be lost from the earth for eighteen centuries until Joseph Smith “restored” it?

-Not only was Authority NOT lost with the death of the Apostles, it had been transferred to thousands of new believers in Acts, who received the Holy Spirit at Pentacost the moment that they first believed.
-This Priesthood Authority of all believers, or “power” as it is also called, has allowed Christians of all centuries to carry the message of Christ “to the uttermost parts of the earth.”
-(Acts 1:8)
+Not only was authority not lost with the death of the apostles, it had been transferred to thousands of new believers in Acts, who received the Holy Spirit at Pentecost the moment that they first believed.
+This priesthood authority of all believers, or “power” as it is also called, has allowed Christians of all centuries to carry the message of Christ to “the uttermost part of the earth” (Acts 1:8).